stffrdhrn/sdram-controller/readme.md

  - [x] Simulated `Write`
  - [ ] Confirmed in De0 Nano

- - Found a race condition when the host starts a read/write operation on the negedge of clk.
-The controller switched to read/write state before capturing the address.
-This causes an incorrect address to be put on the bus for RAS.

 ## Project Setup
 This project has been developed with altera quartus II.